Group Members

 2015-2016 Research Technician

 Helen brought over 20 years of lab experience to our group and took care of all aspects of lab maintenance, media preparation, H&S paperwork, fly husbandry, and even found time for the odd experiment.
 Her charm and wit are missed.
-Helen is currently enjoying a much-deserved retirement.

 Emili Ziem